YukiGasai/obsidian-google-calendar/documentation/content/AtAnnotation.md

 You can insert information inside a note by writing `{{gEvent.<Any option>}}`

-> Press space to confirm your input and trigger the insert
+> Press space to confirm your input and trigger the insert.

 ![Detail Insert Example](./detailInsert.gif)